A Complete Guide To AI/ML Software Testing

 2. Test Case Recommendation

 Imagine you're running an eCommerce website with thousands of products, different user paths, and constant updates to the website.
-It is extremely challenging for testers to cover all possible scenarios even with certain areas automatically tested.
+It is a huge challenge to cover all possible scenarios, even with repetitive areas automatically tested.

 This is where Machine Learning comes into play.
 At first, you need to feed the AI with data about how users interact with your website.
 This data includes things like what products they view, what actions they take, and when they abandon their carts.